panchanandevops/Learning-Prometheus/Prometheus-lab/README.md

 ```
 In this part, we define the specifications for our `PrometheusRule`:

-- `groups`: This is an array of rule groups.
+- `groups`: An array of rule groups.
 In this case, we have one group named `api`.
   - `name: api`: Name of the rule group.
   - `rules`: An array of rules within the group.
     - `alert: down`: Name of the alert.